Strength Training During Menopause: Benefits for Bone Health, Muscle Strength, and Long-Term Wellbeing

 Strength training offers the following advantages:

-Strength training can boost self-esteem, giving women a sense of accomplishment and empowerment, which can positively impact how they view aging.
+Strength training can boost self-esteem, giving women a sense of accomplishment and empowerment, which can positively impact how they view ageing.

-As women transition into menopause, the decline in estrogen can lead to rapid bone density loss and an increased risk of osteoporosis.
+As women transition into menopause, the decline in oestrogen can lead to rapid bone density loss and an increased risk of osteoporosis.
 Strength training plays an essential role during this period.

 Key benefits include:

-• Boosting Heart Health: Resistance training can lower blood pressure by approximately 3-5 mmHg, contributing to a lower risk of cardiovascular disease.
+Boosting Metabolic Health: Resistance training can lower blood pressure by approximately 3-5 mmHg, contributing to a lower risk of cardiovascular disease.

 Ignoring strength training during menopause can lead to serious consequences, including frailty, a higher risk of falls, and chronic fatigue.